 Up next is preventing somebody from bothering you/blocking somebody.
 This section is self-explanatory.
 Don’t want somebody seeing your posts or interacting with you, put in their name or email address.

-Now click on “See More Settings” at the bottom of the Privacy Controls menu.
+Now go back to the Privacy Control menu (the padlock) and click on “See More Settings” at the bottom of the menu.
 This will give you a good overview of your settings and allow you to make additional changes.

 In the 3rd section, make sure the “Do you want other search engines to link to your timeline?” setting to Off.
 This makes sure that your Facebook information doesn’t show up in a Google search.

 Now let’s look under the “Timeline and Tagging” tab, on the left.